Create and edit columns for Microsoft Dataverse

 If you choose New choice the default behavior is to create a new global choice.

 While you are editing options for a new global choice, the Display name and Name values are for the global choice rather than for the column.
 The default values match the column values, but you can edit them while you edit the global choice to be different from the column you are currently creating.

 If you want to create a local choice you must select View more and choose Local choice.

 If you define every choice as a global choice your list of global choices will grow and could be difficult to manage.
 If you know that the set of options will only be used in one place, use a local choice.

 If you remove an option which has been used by an entity record the data for that record will become invalid after you save your changes to the global option set.

 Before you remove an option that has been used, you should change the data in any entity record that uses that option to a valid value.

-Delete a field
+Delete a column

-IME (input method editor) mode specifies how a physical keyboard can be used to enter characters for text fields.
+IME (input method editor) mode specifies how a physical keyboard can be used to enter characters for text columns.
 IMEs are tools provided by the operating system for composing text.
 They are commonly used to enter Chinese, Japanese, and Korean words.
 IME mode does not restrict the characters that users can enter.
 For example, when IME mode is disabled, users can still enter Japanese characters by pasting in a text input.

 IME Mode is used for backward compatibility with the legacy web client and the IME Mode settings described here don’t apply to Unified Interface apps.
 Additionally, IME mode is supported only in Internet Explorer and partially supported in Firefox.